thadius83/asustor-certbot-cloudflare/README.md

-Updated 27/05/2024 to work with ADM 4.x as some locations have change.
+Updated 27/05/2025 to work with ADM 4.x as some locations have changed.

 Requires Python to be installed either via CLI or the ADM interface Verified working on ASUSTOR 6706T ADM 4.3.0.RSB1